gwax/www-gwax/posts/2005/01/the-return-home.rst

 Jersey, I picked up a hitch-hiker heading for New York.
 Mind you, this was no normal hitch-hiker, this was `Ludovic
-Hubler <http://www.ludovichubler.com/>`__ (you'll want to click the British flag if you can't read French)(also, it's kind of flakey in some browsers).
+Hubler <http://www.ludovichubler.com/>`__ (you'll want to click the British flag if you can't read French)(also, it's kind of flaky in some browsers).
 I'm sure you're asking who is Ludovic Hubler and why should I care?
 He's this French guy who is hitch-hiking around the world, trying not to spend any money at all on travel expenses.
 He started in France,